-Project SARAH is a support system for individuals experiencing abuse or leaving a dangerous home environment.
+Project SARAH is a support system for individuals experiencing intimate partner violence.
 We offer a safe, confidential setting for you to consider your options, work through a mix of feelings, and determine the best way forward for yourself and your family.

 When your decision means leaving, we can help you find the best options to support your safety and stability as you work to rebuild your life.

 “I couldn’t have made it to where I am today without the support I’ve received.
 I’m forever grateful.”